Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Speed

 Rather than moving foot by foot, move square by square on the Grid using your **:rsc-spd: Speed**{ .em } in 5-foot segments.
 You can translate your **:rsc-spd: Speed**{ .em } into squares by dividing it by 5.
-For example, a Speed of 30 feet translate into 6 squuares.
+For example, a Speed of 30 feet translate into 6 squares.
 Consider writing your **:rsc-spd: Speed**{ .em } in sqyares on your character sheet

 #### Entering a Square